-The ADHD-ODD Link in Children
+The ADHD and ODD Link in Children

 “[Kids with ADHD] misbehave not because they’re intentionally oppositional, but because they can’t control their impulses.”
 Grasping the link between ADHD and ODD will help you understand, and treat, your child’s behavioral problems.